Frequently Asked Questions

 What if the system is down?
 How do I report a safety event then?

-Your unit should be equipped with a back-up paper form so anything reported on paper can be entered into BCPSLS later.
-Ask your supervisor where these forms are kept or check with the BCPSLS Coordinator at your health authority.
+Your area should be equipped with a back-up paper form so anything reported on paper can be entered into BCPSLS later.
+Download a copy of the paper form on the PSLS page of your health authority’s staff intranet, or contact your PSLS Coordinator to request a copy.

 Where can I find training and education materials?